Brioni (brand)

-Brioni is an Italian menswear luxury house based in Rome and specialised in sartorial ready-to-wear, leather goods, shoes, eyewear and fragrance, and provides a tailor-made service (Bespoke).
+Brioni is an Italian menswear luxury fashion house based in Rome and specialised in sartorial ready-to-wear, leather goods, shoes, eyewear and fragrance, and provides a tailor-made service.

 Brioni was founded in Rome in 1945.
 In 1952, the brand organised the first menswear runway show in the modern history of fashion.
+The brand invented the trunk show and the Prêt Couture.
 Brioni opened the tailoring school Scuola di Alta Sartoria in Penne, Italia, in 1985.
 Brioni was acquired by the luxury group Kering in 2011.
-Mehdi Benabadji is the CEO of Brioni since December 2019, and Norbert Stumpfl the creative director since October 2018.
+Federico Arrigoni is the CEO of Brioni since May 2025, and Norbert Stumpfl the creative director since October 2018.

+The company registered the image of a polo player as its logo in 1952, over a decade before Polo Ralph Lauren began using a variation of the symbol.

 History

 Peacock Revolution

 The first Brioni store, a tailor menswear boutique, was established on Via Barberini 79 in Rome in 1945 by Nazareno Fonticoli and Gaetano Savini.
-The name Brioni is a reference to the Croatian Brijuni Islands, a vacation destination for European jet-setters.
+The name Brioni is a reference to the Croatian Brijuni Islands, the summer residence of Yugoslav president Josip Broz Tito, later converted into a national park.

 Brioni was the first tailor for menswear to use bold colors and lighter material, introducing new silhouettes using slimmer shapes with natural shoulders.
 In 1952, Brioni staged the first menswear fashion show in the modern history of fashion, inside the Sala Bianca at Palazzo Pitti in Florence, where the Peacock Revolution was introduced.
 Brioni also invented the trunk show, during which the collections were presented directly in stores, allowing customers to personalize the garments with the Su Misura service (made-to-measure).
 Brioni promoted the “total look”, manufacturing suits, hats, ties, shirts and shoes.
 In 1959, a production plant was opened in Penne, Abruzzo, birth town of Nazareno Fonticoli.
 Called Brioni Roman Style, the state-of-the-art factory introduced the concept of Prêt Couture, or ready-to-wear Haute Couture that sealed the international rise of the brand.

 During the 1950s, Brioni organized fashion shows in 9 US cities which launched the distribution of the brand in the USA.
 Brioni raised interests from celebrities, heads of state and business leaders.
 American movie stars of the 1950s such as Clark Gable, John Wayne and Cary Grant wore Brioni suits in Hollywood, giving international exposure to the brand.
 In 1959, Brioni launched a production plant, the Brioni Roman Style in Penne, which introduced the concept of Prêt Couture that also precipitated the international rise of the brand.